YoucefZemmouri/Unsupervised_Learning_P2/README.md

 ## For Problem 2

-Lance P2.py to see result in three algorithms
+Run P2.py to see result in three algorithms

 You can change "n" to change the number of groups to use in data